 To explicitly select consistency, set the query param

 level to the desired level.
 However, you should use none with read-only nodes, unless you want those nodes to actually forward the query to the Leader.

 Examples of enabling each read consistency level for a simple query is shown below.

-# Query the node, telling it simply to read the SQLite database directly. # No guarantees on how old the data is.
-In fact, the node may not even be # connected to the cluster. curl -G 'localhost:4001/db/query?level=none' --data-urlencode 'q=SELECT * FROM foo' # Query the node, telling it simply to read the SQLite database directly. # The read request will be successful only if the node last heard from the # leader no more than 1 second ago. curl -G 'localhost:4001/db/query?level=none&freshness=1s' --data-urlencode 'q=SELECT * FROM foo' # Default query options.
-The read request will be successful only # if the node believes it's the leader. curl -G 'localhost:4001/db/query?level=weak' --data-urlencode 'q=SELECT * FROM foo' # Default query options.
-The read request will be successful only # if the node believes it is the leader.
-Same as weak. curl -G 'localhost:4001/db/query' --data-urlencode 'q=SELECT * FROM foo' # The read request will be successful only if the node maintained cluster # leadership during the entirety of query processing. curl -G 'localhost:4001/db/query?level=strong' --data-urlencode 'q=SELECT * FROM foo'
+# Default query options.
+The read request will be served by the node if it believes # it is the leader, otherwise it forwards the request to the Leader.
+Same as weak. curl -G 'localhost:4001/db/query' --data-urlencode 'q=SELECT * FROM foo' # Query the node, telling it simply to read the SQLite database directly. # No guarantees on how old the data is.
+In fact, the node may not even be # connected to the cluster.
+Provides the shortest possible query response time. curl -G 'localhost:4001/db/query?level=none' --data-urlencode 'q=SELECT * FROM foo' # Query the node, telling it simply to read the SQLite database directly. # The read request will be successful only if the node last heard from the # Leader no more than 1 second ago.
+This provides very fast reads, but sets # an upper bound of 1 seconod on how old the returned data iis. curl -G 'localhost:4001/db/query?level=none&freshness=1s' --data-urlencode 'q=SELECT * FROM foo' # The read request will be served by the node if it believes it is the Leader, # otherwise it wil forward the request to the Leader. curl -G 'localhost:4001/db/query?level=weak' --data-urlencode 'q=SELECT * FROM foo' # The read request will be successful only if the node maintained cluster # leadership during the entirety of query processing.
+Zero chance of stale reads # but query processing will be relatively slow. curl -G 'localhost:4001/db/query?level=strong' --data-urlencode 'q=SELECT * FROM foo'